peterberwind/intro-to-functions.js-v-000/README.md

 end
 ```

-This way, you can call on the method with the argument and it will set `name` to be the string you passed:
+This way, you can call on the method with the argument and it will set `name` to be the string you passed.

+Ruby:

 ```ruby
 greet("Jasmine")